 Setup a Wifi hotspot in Linux Mint/Ubuntu

-How to setup Wifi hotspot in Linux Mint/Ubuntu
+How to setup a Wifi hotspot in Linux Mint/Ubuntu

-Ever wondered how to setup a Wifi hotspot in your GNU/Linux?
+Ever wondered how to setup a Wifi hotspot in Linux Mint/Ubuntu?
 In this post we will cover the process how to setup and configure a wireless(or wifi) hotspot in Linux Mint and in Ubuntu as well.
 Yes, this is possible in some GNU/Linux distributions like in Mint and Ubuntu and that’s why we’ll cover those first(in the future, we’ll check other distros and update this post if other Linux distros have the feature as well).
+You one thing to keep in mind, there’s a possibility that it won’t work on all devices(so hardware is a key factor as well).

 In order to start setting up, you need to access the network connections menu in Linux Mint.
 You can do that by two ways, which are really simple.
 The first way is to just search for “Network connections” in the start menu and in search results you’ll get an Network connections icon.